 They also have a two-story glass wine cellar that showcases approximately 1,000 bottles of wine.

-The service here is exceptional, and because you have the same waiter/waitress each night, you quickly get to know your servers.
+The service here is exceptional, and because we had the same waiters each night, we were greeted by name each evening.

 Since Karen suffers from life-threatening allergies, eating in the same restaurant each night is far safer.
 Each evening, the Maitre D would visit and go over the next day’s lunch and dinner menus with Karen to accommodate her food allergies.